James Saunders (dancer): Personal life

 Born and raised as the son of Mary Lee and Major Saunders in Wilmington, Delaware, Saunders studied painting and sculpture at the Philadelphia College of Art (bachelor's degree).
-In 1968, at the age of 22, Saunders took his first dance class. and studied thereafter ballet with the Pennsylvania Ballet Company under the teachers Benjamin Harkavy, Edward Caton and Hector Zaraspe.
+In 1968, at the age of 22, Saunders took his first dance class. and studied thereafter ballet with the Pennsylvania Ballet Company under the teachers Benjamin Harkavy, Edward Caton and Manuel Héctor Zaraspe.
 He was later a student of Irene Bartos, Rosella Hightower and Anna Price.
 In 1973 Saunders left the United States and settled in Europe.
-Saunders had a fatal accident on August 24, 1996 during an upswing on a stair banister as part of his performance "Basstanz - Bilderwelten" which he performed with the musician Enrique Dias in the Museum Ludwig in Cologne.
-Saunders is buried on the Gracelawn Memorial Park cemetery Wilmington / Delaware.
+Saunders had a fatal accident on August 24, 1996, during an upswing on a stair banister as part of his performance "Basstanz - Bilderwelten" which he performed with the musician Enrique Dias in the Museum Ludwig in Cologne.
+Saunders is buried at Gracelawn Memorial Park cemetery in Wilmington, Delaware.

 Career

-Saunders was a member of the Pennsylvania Ballet (1972-1973), in Maurice Béjart's Ballet des XX.
-Century (1973), in the Tanz-Forum Cologne (1973-1977) and most recently in his dance cariere first soloist in the Frankfurt Ballet (1977-1980).
+Saunders was a member of the Pennsylvania Ballet (1972–1973), in Maurice Béjart's Ballet des XX.
+Century (1973), in the Tanz-Forum Cologne (1973–1977) and most recently in his dance cariere first soloist in the Frankfurt Ballet (1977–1980).
 He has danced leading roles in works by George Balanchine, Hans van Manen, Heinz Spoerli, Glen Tetley, Christopher Bruce and Talley Beatty.